 Prohibited fishing activities

 Management of Artificial Reef Section Description Part 2

 For the marine parks, only holder of a valid marine park fishing permit granted in accordance with the Marine Parks and Marine Reserves Regulation (Cap.
 476A) (the Regulation) may fish in marine parks.
 The permit allows the holder to conduct fishing activities in the specified marine park.
 Since the implementation of new fisheries management strategy in marine parks effective from 1 April 2020, commercial fishing would be gradually phased out in four specified marine parks, namely the Hoi Ha Wan Marine Park, Yan Chau Tong Marine Park and Tung Ping Chau Marine Park in the eastern waters and the Sha Chau and Lung Kwu Chau Marine Park in the western waters.

 Management of AR Page Description of resources monitoring

 Fisheries resources monitoring

-AFCD has been conducting regular underwater surveys on the fisheries resources in areas with ARs to assess their effectiveness.
-Results from past surveys indicate that areas with ARs deployed support higher diversity and abundance of fish species as compared with the natural habitat.
+AFCD has been conducting underwater monitoring, including visual counts of fish number and species in the AR, since 1998 to access their effectiveness in enhancing fisheries resources and improving marine habitats.
+Results from the surveys indicate that areas with ARs deployed support higher diversity and abundance of fish species as compared with the natural habitat.
 Over 220 species of fish, including high-valued species like groupers, breams, snappers and sweetlips, have also been found using ARs as feeding, sheltering, spawning and nursing grounds.

 Geophysical surveys of AR structure